qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 * :menuselection:`Export layer... --> To File`, :ref:`saving it as a raster
   <general_saveas>`
 * :guilabel:`Add layer to project`: a double-click also adds the layer
-* View the :guilabel:`Layer Properties...`: gives access to metadata and preview of the data provided by the service.
-More settings are available when the layer is loaded in the project.
+* View the :guilabel:`Layer Properties...` and get access to metadata and a preview of the data provided by the service.
+  More settings are available when the layer has been loaded into the project.

 Examples of XYZ Tile services: